cbochs/portal.nvim/README.md

     },

     ---The jumplist is fixed at 100 items, which has the possibility to impact
     ---portal performance.
-Set this value (less than 100) to limit the number
+Set this to a value less than 100 to limit the number
     ---of jumps in the jumplist that will be queried. lookback = 100,